Cystoscopies, Bladder Instillations and Hydrodistension for Interstitial Cystitis

 - If I had to be catheterised on a regular basis, I would ask to be taught to do it myself.
 If you already know how to insert your own catheter, then don’t be afraid to ask the hospital staff to let you do it yourself when you’re there!

 For people who have indwelling catheters, I recommend that Waterfall D-Mannose be taken at least twice a day on a long term basis, along with probiotics and good hygiene practices.
-If finances allow, I’d also recommend herbal or nutritional antibacterial agents and Desert Harvest Super Strength Aloe Vera Capsules.
+If finances allow, I’d also recommend herbal or nutritional antibacterial agents and along with Tiny Pioneer Aloe 200 Capsules, Tiny Pioneer Aloe 600 Capsules, or Tiny Pioneer Simply Aloe Powder.

 On the subject of instillations, my main issue with them is that they require catheterisation.
 The idea of applying soothing liquids directly to the bladder obviously has merit, but I would be very reluctant to have an instillation myself because of their mode of delivery.
 As previously mentioned, my own personal approach would always be to start with the least risky, least invasive types of treatments first and only advance to the more risky or more invasive types if I saw no progress.
 That said, I think some consideration has to be given to one’s current level of pain and quality of life when deciding whether or not to have bladder instillations.